-- Resident Identification: an identification label lanyard will be place on each resident.
-The identification information must include: name, level of transfer/mobility, allergies, and DNR/MOST designation. - 2) Evacuation Log: to be maintained for all residents transferred out, including relocation site, injury/treatment, time of transfer, how they were transferred, and that SDM has been notified. - 3) Resident Chart: MAR books and any hard copy chart records must be removed from the site.
-Each home area has a wheeled cart to place charts; this is usually the responsibility of the Nurse in charge of the RHA/ The MAR book must be taken to the relocation site. - 4) Most of the actual chart can be retrieved on electronic health record out of the community.
+- 1) Resident Identification: an identification label lanyard enter site specific procedure) will be place on each resident.
+The identification information must include: name, level of transfer/mobility, allergies, and DNR/MOST designation). - 2) Evacuation Log: to be maintained for all residents transferred out, including relocation site, injury/treatment, time of transfer, how they were transferred, and that SDM has been notified. - 3) Resident Chart: MAR books and any hard copy chart records must be removed from the site.
+Home area Nurses.
+MAR book must be taken to the relocation site. - 4) Most of the actual chart can be retrieved on electronic health record out of the community.
 This can be completed offsite. - 5) Medications: The pharmacy is to be contacted and provide same day service to replace all medication in a seven-day package.
-905-784-4500/1-800-270 9879 enter site specific procedure, contact info).
+CareRx Emergency Number: 289-777-1350/Non-Emergency Number: 1-800-427-9040.
 The pharmacy will provide all medications at the relocation site as needed. - 6) Other life sustaining equipment (oxygen, g-tube feeds): may require evacuation with the resident or triage at treatment zone based on care needs. - 7) Food & Fluid (as per the Provision of Food & Fluid Continuity Plan)